rancher/docs/content/rancher/v2.5/en/best-practices/rancher-managed/logging/_index.md

 # Changes in Logging in Rancher v2.5

-Prior to Rancher v2.5, logging in Rancher has historically been a pretty static integration.
+Before Rancher v2.5, logging in Rancher has historically been a pretty static integration.
 There were a fixed list of aggregators to choose from (ElasticSearch, Splunk, Kafka, Fluentd and Syslog), and only two configuration points to choose (Cluster-level and Project-level).

 Logging in 2.5 has been completely overhauled to provide a more flexible experience for log aggregation.
 With the new logging feature, administrators and users alike can deploy logging that meets fine-grained collection criteria while offering a wider array of destinations and configuration options.